 Are “Minor Damage” Cases Winnable?

-You may still be able to sue for minor car accident damage in Maryland by filing a personal injury claim, even if your car is still in good condition.
+Can you sue someone for a minor car accident?
+You may still be able to sue for minor car accident damage in Maryland by filing a claim, even if your car is still in good condition.
 In addition to the medical expenses incurred while treating for your injuries, auto accident laws in Maryland allow you to receive compensation for pain and suffering, lost wages, future medical bills, future lost wages, and other expenses.